open-sesame-escape/open-sesame-escape.github.io/content/rooms/virus/index.md

   * Items: A container like a bag, duffle, or purse containing personal items.
     * Clue 1.3.1: Popsicle sticks with element symbols written in [this pattern](element-sticks.jpg)
+    * Clue 1.3.2: A magnet on a string
+    * Clue 1.3.3: Puzzle pieces set 1 (optional)
 * Room 2: Lab
   * Puzzle: [stick word grid]
     1. Translate the element names in the formula (Clue 1.2.1) with the